Migrating Wordpress to a Load Balanced Ghost Docker

 6. I then repeated step 5 and renamed the container and incremented the port number by 1.

-Check out Stack Overflow on how to configure your Ghost containter to store the data locally in a seperate Docker container.
+Check out Stack Overflow for instructions on configuring your Ghost container to store the data locally in a separate Docker container.

 Follow me